Please ensure Javascript is enabled for purposes of website accessibility

 What is the Junior Blaze Program?

-The program travels state-wide to assist with the development of junior athletes, who are eager to strive for greatness or junior hockey players who simply want to have fun.
+The program aims to assist with the development of junior athletes, who are eager to strive for greatness or junior hockey players who simply want to have fun.
 The program has its own development pathway and does not have interaction or connections with future selections into state teams, only personal athlete growth.
 The Junior Blaze Program builds connections with junior hockey players and Brisbane Blaze Players to form a closer hockey community.

-The Junior Blaze Program is a pay-per-clinic cost and is planned around School Holidays.
+The Junior Blaze Program is a pay-per-clinic cost

-Ok, so how can my Association host the program?
+How can my Association host the program?

 Associations are asked to contact the office on hqoffice@hockeyqld.com.au with dates and times you believe would work for your association.
 The office will arrange all travel/clinic logistics and work with your association to ensure the program is hosted at your venue.